wechaty/puppet-padlocal/README.md

 ### Have a quick run

-Apply a token with the steps described below, then put the token into config file.
+Apply a token with the steps at the end of the introduction, then put the token into config file.

 ```
 npm run demo